 More often than not, people will arrive on a review like this one with some questions.
 Below are the most frequently asked questions we come across to make sure they’re covered too.
 As always, if you have a question that hasn’t been answered here, leave a comment below and I’ll be happy to answer it!

-Spdate is another fake dating website.
+Spdate is another terrible “dating website”.
 The difference between this and many others like it is this site seems to rely on ad revenue and sending referral traffic.
 From what I can see, there’s no paid option on this website, though it’s packed with ads and misleading links.

-Rather than wasting your time on a site like this one, take a look at our review of the best dating apps and websites.
+Rather than wasting your time on Spdate.com, take a look at our review of the best hookup apps and websites.
 You’ll find at least a couple of options in here that work for you, no matter what you’re looking for.

 To delete your profile, just follow these steps